 This feature allows the user to choose between Hardware and Software to control the processor's frequency and performance (P-state).
-In HW_ALL mode, the processor hardware is responsible for coordinating the P-state, and the OS is responsible for keeping the P-state request up to date on all logical processors.
-In SW_ALL mode, the OS Power Manager is responsible for coordinating the P-state, and must initiate the transition on all Logical Processors.
-In SW_ANY mode, the OS Power Manager is responsible for coordinating the P-state, and must initiate the transition on all Logical Processors.
-In SW_ANY mode, the OS Power Manager is responsible for coordinating the P-state and may initiate the transition on any Logical Processors.
-Options available: HW_ALL/SW_ANY.
-Default setting is HW_ALL.
+In HW\ALL mode, the processor hardware is responsible for coordinating the P-state, and the OS is responsible for keeping the P-state request up to date on all Logical Processors.
+In SW\ALL mode, the OS Power Manager is responsible for coordinating the P-state, and must initiate the transition on all Logical Processors.
+In SW\ANY mode, the OS Power Manager is responsible for coordinating the transition on any Logical Processors.
+The options are HW\ALL, SW\ALL, and SW\ANY.